Mankell Family History

 One fine Monday morning the key was turned over to Miss Burdick, who dedicated the building by the initiation of an enrollment of 42 pupils.
 These were the happiest bunch of school children west of Minnehaha Falls--Minneapolis was not heard of in those days.
 The first week slipped by.
 It was hard to study in a schoolbook, with two or three pupils hanging over one book!
 The teacher had made out an order for necessary supplies which was approved by the board.
 This was on Friday night.
 The question arose, "Where is the supply to be found and how to get them?"
 The teacher said: "They are to be found a Sam Adams' Store at New London."
 But everybody was using ox-motors in those days.
 I was only 12 years old but volunteered to travel on foot and get them.
 I started off bright and early Saturday morning.
 At New London I found only six slates and some slate pencils.
 Scratch books and pencils were not in use then as now.
 Every child had to be supplied with a slate and slate pencil.

 Next morning being Sunday three young men at the age of about twenty years, Axel F. Nordin, Simon Syverson and Gunder Swenson, met at the schoolhouse for the purpose of organizing a Sunday School.
 The school supply question then came up and I gave my report.
-I told them that Sam Adams had said that such suppies could not be had nearer than St. Cloud or possibly Paynesville.
+I told them that Sam Adams had said that such supplies could not be had nearer than St. Cloud or possibly Paynesville.
 I said that I had promised to get them and would redeem my promise if I had to go to Paynesville.

 Peter Nordin, a homesteader on the now Carl Danielson place, spoke up and said: "I just returned from the new Foot Lake station last night.
 I saw school books at the store there.
 Feel sure that they may be had there."
 "Where is Foot Lake Station?"
 "South of Foot Lake on the new railroad being built out from St. Paul."
 I asked "Where is the road leading to it?"
 He said: "There is no road direct.
-No bridge across Shakopee Creek south of Crook lake.
+No bridge across Shakopee Creek south of Crook Lake.
 But there are two ways of getting there.
 One is by Nest Lake, Eagle Lake and south.
 The other is west to the soldiers' patrol road, crossing the creek at Gunder Pederson's place on the Government log bridge."

 At four o'clock Monday morning I made for the soldiers' patrol road westward in Arctander.
 This I followed to Lake Mamre, where that road ran east towards Eagle Lake.
 There I had to take a faint trail running south towards the new track going west of Solomon Lake and east of what is now Pennock, then east five or six miles to the railroad builders' camp.

 Had a great time crossing the outlet stream near where the cemeteries are now located.
-There was no bridge. the trail led me to this grove where our Memorial Pioneer log cabin is now located, then through a wheat filed in what is now First Ward of Willmar.
+There was no bridge.
+The trail led me to this grove where our Memorial Pioneer log cabin is now located, then through a wheat filed in what is now First Ward of Willmar.
 I found a little store north of the track.
 South of the track there was nothing but mules, horses, ploys, scrapers, and busy railroad builders.

 What I was looking for I succeeded in finding at the little store.
 I had two dry slices of bread in my pocket which I devoured with the aid of water from a pail, my first lunch in the now city of Willmar.
 Then shouldering my luggage, I started back...I struck the patrol road where Solomon Lake church now stands.
 Here I met a homesteader who said that a bridge was just completed across Shakopee Creek near Crook Lake grove...
 He took me to the top of the Dovre hills where I saw the whole Norway Lake panorama...